slowernews/wisdom-tldr/chapters/chapter_1_self.md

 -- Leonardo da Vinci*
 > *"In nature there are neither rewards nor punishments, there are consequences."
 -- Robert G. Ingersoll*
+> *"Success is the ability to go from one failure to another with no loss of enthusiasm."
+-- Winston Churchill*

 - the true measure of success is a calm nervous system.
 - success is a collection of well curated failures.